ntls-io/notes/README.md

 To build these docs:
 install __mdBook__ from this [download page]
-(unless you have a recent Rust toolchain, in which you would just `cargo install mdbook`), and run this command:
+(unless you have a recent Rust toolchain, in which case you would just `cargo install mdbook`), and run this command:

 ```